Answers to the most common enquiries about the market and the LBMA.

 Any Refiner applying to be an LBMA Good Delivery accredited Gold or Silver Refiner is required to implement the LBMA Responsible Gold or Silver Guidance and pass an audit prior to becoming a member of the Good Delivery List.
 All GDL Applicants must use an auditor on the LBMA's Approved Service Provider List.
-Please click here to see the current list.
+Please click here to see the current list in the LBMA Toolkit.

 - What is the procedure for becoming an Approved Service Provider?